HXS-API/Server/README.md

 ## Get involved

 We can use help to setup HXS’s AWS architecture, develop and test HXS’s codebase and produce some API documentation as well as a help to test and improve the Humanitarian Exchange Server and setup a basic HXS.ngo landing page website.
-To get involved or to learn more about the project, contact: hxs(at)beehive.ngo
+To get involved or to learn more about the project, **contact**: hxs(at)beehive.ngo